Sjors/nado-book/appendix/more_episodes.md

 Guided by the Bitcoin Core 0.21.0 release notes, we discuss this release’s most important changes.
 These include the new mempool policy for rebroadcasting transactions, Tor v3 support, peer anchors for when the node restarts, BIP 157 (Neutrino) for light clients, the new testnet called Signet, BIP 339 (wtxid relay), Taproot code, RPC changes including a new send RPC, ZeroMQ, descriptor wallets, the new SQLite database system, and the satoshi-per-byte fee denomination.

-For each of the new features, we discuss what the features are, how they’ll change using Bitcoin (Core) and — where applicable — what the end goal is.
+For each of the new features, we discuss what the features are, how they’ll change using Bitcoin (Core), and — where applicable — what the end goal is.
 (In Bitcoin Core development, new features are often part of a bigger process.)
 For any feature we discussed on a previous episode of _Bitcoin, Explained_, we also mention the relevant episode number.

 \newpage
 #### Bitcoin Core v22.0